Conrad Grebel University College: Facilities

-Grebel (pronounced "Grey-bull") is located next to the University of Waterloo and offers residence and classes for students.
+Grebel is located next to the University of Waterloo and offers residence and classes for students.
 The facility has space in residence for 140 students, as well as an on-campus apartment building which houses an additional 32 students.

 Along with classrooms, Grebel's academic wing is home to the Milton Good Library and the Kindred Credit Union Centre for Peace Advancement.

 Ensembles

 Many music ensembles are run by the Conrad Grebel University College, including: Orchestra @UWaterloo, instrumental chamber ensembles, jazz ensemble, Balinese gamelan ensemble, and choirs.
 These ensembles are open to students in the music programs or those outside of the College.

 Since 2003, the Grebel community has put on a musical once every two years.
 In 2025, they performed the first Canadian production of The Clockmaker's Daughter.